h2r/ein/pickingobjects.md

-Now we will talk about tabletop picking.
-Restricting our picking to a table about Baxter allows us to make some assumptions about the world.
-In particular, that there is a flat ground surface parallel to the xy-plane whose constant z coordinate is known and that gravity pulls toward that plane.
+Now we will use Baxter to pick things up.
+Restricting our picking to a table allows us to make some assumptions about the world.
+In particular, Ein assumes there is a flat ground surface parallel to the xy-plane whose constant z coordinate is known and that gravity pulls toward that plane.

 A consequence of these assumptions is that we can forgo labeling grasp depth and close the fingers when they encounter an obstruction.
 When moving toward an